 Have fun looking at yourself in the quirky mirrors along Southwold Pier

 There’s so much great family-friendly accommodation in Suffolk it’s impossible to mention it all, so make sure you visit our Where to Stay page to find the perfect place for your family.
 For now, here’s a little inspiration:

 If you prefer a place to truly call home for your holiday, self-catering is the way to go.
 Suffolk Secrets has an array of lovely self-catering cottages and houses in Southwold, and further along the coast in Aldeburgh and Woodbridge.

-If you’re looking for that home-from-home experience but with a little special treatment, the Round House in Framlingham is a unique octagonal bed and breakfast where you and your family can stay in your own private section of the house, and still wake up to a delicious cooked breakfast.
+If you’re looking for that home-from-home experience but with a little special treatment, check out Dingle Marsh Barns in the picturesque village of Dunwich.
 In Bury St Edmunds you’ll find The Angel Hotel, which makes a great base for exploring historic Bury St Edmunds, Lavenham, Long Melford, and the other Suffolk Wool Towns.